 - a) Related Party Transaction Policy;

 - b) Code of Conduct & Ethics ("COCE");

 - c) Delegation of Authority Policy;

 - d) Capital Expenditure Policy;

 - e) Investor Relations Policy;

 - f) Sustainability Policy; and

-- g) Whistleblowing Policy.
+- g) Whistleblowing Policy; and

+- h) Anti-Bribery and Anti-Corruption Policy.

-Policies such as the Code of Conduct & Ethics as well as the Whistleblowing Policy has been formalised to govern the expected standard that is to be upheld across the board.
-Both policies are made available on the Company's website.
+Policies such as the COCE, Anti-Bribery and Anti-Corruption Policy as well as the Whistleblowing Policy have been formalised to govern the expected standard that is to be upheld across the board.
+All these policies are made available on the Company's website.

 Explanation for : departure

-Large companies are re encouraged to complete s below.
+Large companies are re encouraged to complete • s below.
 Non-large companies are

 Measure :

 Timeframe :